Plugin Complexity Tiers

 self,

-content: dict[str, object],
+content: dict[str, Any],

-metadata: dict[str, object] | None = None,
+metadata: dict[str, Any] | None = None,

-) -> dict[str, object]:
+) -> dict[str, Any]:

-"""Called synchronously before content is created.
+"""Called before content is created.

-This is a FILTER HOOK - you MUST return the content dictionary.
+- MUST return the modified content dict

 """